Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

-Tambi Haspak
+Tambi Haşpak

 Brand Strategist & Creative Director

-Tambi Haspak
+Tambi Haşpak

 Brand Strategist & Creative Director

-A biotech brand that only convinces investors has not built a brand.
+Biotech branding that only convinces investors has not built a brand.
 It has built a pitch deck.

 The global biotechnology market was valued at $1.55 trillion in 2023 and is projected to grow at a compound annual growth rate of 13.96% through 2030, according to Grand View Research.
 This growth is generating hundreds of new biotech companies every year, each needing to build credibility and attract capital in an environment where most competitors look nearly identical.